Scope & Usage

 Input data options:

---reference_vcf ############# Name of the VCF file in the input directory containing non-polymorphic differences between the reference genome sequence and the samples for primer design [no VCF file with reference genome differences provided].
+-i,--input_directory##### (str) ## Input directory [current directory].--template_region######## (str) ## Name of the BED file in the input directory containing the genomic coordinates of regions wherein primers must be designed [no BED file provided].--background_vcf############## Name of the VCF file in the input directory containing target SNPs [no VCF file with target SNPs provided].--customized_reference########## Name of the VCF file in the input directory containing non-polymorphic differences between the reference genome sequence and the samples for primer design [no VCF file with reference genome differences provided].

 Example commands

-Basic command to run SMAP snp-seq:
+Basic command to run SMAP snp-seq with target SNPs:

-python3 SMAP_snp-seq.py -i /path/to/dir/ --vcf variants.vcf --reference genome.fasta
+smap snp-seq -i /path/to/dir/ --target_vcf variants.vcf --reference genome.fasta